S2-group/s2-group.github.io/pages/letsgo.md

 - Schuberg Philis (https://schubergphilis.com/en): providing a representative pilot testbed, order to do practical experiments in live cloud application layers with software applications from industrial, scientific/educational and governmental tenants of colocations.

-- SIG - Software Investment Group (https://www.linkedin.com/company/software-improvement-group) research department in the implementation of the software assurance model and prototype
+- SIG - Software Improvement Group (https://www.linkedin.com/company/software-improvement-group) research department in the implementation of the software assurance model and prototype

 - Imuno Therapeutics (https://www.imunotx.com/) and BonvinLab@Utrecht University (https://www.bonvinlab.org/) for providing scientific software applications to test our tactics.